 - Optional: 3D printed wall bracket (Its this one)

 For all details about this product look at the extensive EMS Bus Gateway product Wiki.

 The Gateway comes fully assembled, tested on an actual EMS boiler and loaded with the EMS-ESP firmware.

 The current firmware of the Gateway already supports the long list of these EMS devices.

 If your device is not listed, it might very well be fully or partially compatible.
 In case you are missing parameters, you can always open an issue on the firmware repository to get support.

 If you have an old Nefit Ecomline, Buderus GB112 boiler or the control panel on your boiler looks like one of THESE, then your boiler is not EMS based but iRT.
-The Gateway will not work on iRT boilers without a modification nor is there any support in the firmware.
+The Gateway will not work on iRT boilers nor is there any support in the firmware.